ScottSucksAtProgramming/narcotics_tracker/docs/design/design_doc.md

     - modified_by (str): The user who last modified the medication in the database.

-A list of five main requirements for controlled substance medications were identified.
+Five main requirements for controlled substance medications were identified.

 ###### Medication Behaviors

      1. Creation of new medications by users.
-     2. Saving of medications within the database.
+     2. Saving medications within the database.
      3. Loading of saved medications.
      4. Updating of saved medications.
      5. Deletion of medications from the database.